wonsage/WebFrontEndNotes/补充课/Vue Developer Course/Vue Developer 2023 Zero to Master.md

 assets files, will be processed by Vite => `./src/assets` static files, like postCSS or => `./public`
 ### 010. Understanding State
+**State** refers to the data for app.
+In the simple app, data is passed by prop from comp to child comp.
+State manager solution is a single location where all your data is stored and managed, and you can access it globally.
+**Pinia**
+### 011. Reviewing the Pinia Config
 ## Master Project: Form Validation